vvoland/linkwinbt/README.md

 [![License](https://img.shields.io/github/license/vvoland/linkwinbt)](LICENSE)

-LinkWinBT is a utility that solves the Bluetooth pairing issue in dual-boot Linux/Windows systems by synchronizing Bluetooth link keys between the two operating systems.
+LinkWinBT is a utility that extracts the Bluetooth pairing from the Windows registry and applies it to your Linux Bluetooth configuration.

+It allows to have the same Bluetooth device paired on both Linux and Windows.

 ## Problem